ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 p:SetWorldRotation(startPosition:GetWorldRotation())
 ```

-To place players randomly along the start line, we can select a random child from `START_POSITIONS`.
+To place players randomly along the start line, you can select a random child from `START_POSITIONS`.
 The rotation of the child is also used for the player to make sure the player character is facing down the track.

 ```lua
 players[currentPlayer.id].inRace = true
 ```

-We need to keep track of when players are in a race.
-We can do this by setting the property `inRace` to `true`.
+You need to keep track of when players are in a race.
+You can do this by setting the property `inRace` to `true`.

 ### Allow Players to Race